oznurkose/PhotoList/README.md

 2. Import and Location Tagging Tab

-In this tab, users can import photos from their iOS photo library and assign them to specific buckets.
+In this tab, users can import photos from their iOS photo library and assign them to specific title.
 Additionally, users can choose to add a location tag to the bucket, allowing them to view their visual content on the map.

 <img src="https://github.com/oznurkose/VizManager/assets/51455152/6af70fa7-1f87-4ee5-8409-8f4b2560c6fc" width="200" height="433">